 Candace is from Shawanaga First Nation, where she and her family currently reside.
 She has more than 18 years of experience in Finance, and has worked in Health for the last six years.
 She is currently a Councillor with Shawanaga First Nation and holds the Health, Child, Cultural and Finance Portfolios within her community.
 Candace has been active within her community in recent years helping with the Annual Pow Wow through the Healing Centre and other events.
 Candace enjoys being out by the bay fishing or creating handmade beadwork in her spare time.

-Grace was a board member for the previous pre-designation agency Gzaa Gaah Naa Nig Child and Family Services for the entirety of their existence.
-In her home community of Henvey Inlet First Nation, she was the Child Welfare Prevention worker for 8 years and was a daycare worker for 5 years.
+Grace was a Board Member for the previous pre-designation agency Gzaa-Gaah-Naa-Nig Child and Family Services for the entirety of their existence.
+In her home community of Henvey Inlet First Nation, she was the Child Welfare Prevention Worker for eight years and was a daycare worker for five years.
 She remains a strong advocate for children and families in her community.
-Grace is a mother of three adult children and has 6 grand children and 3 great grandchildren.
+Grace is a mother of three adult children and has six grandchildren and three great-grandchildren.
 She is very much involved in their lives and is a proud Nokomis!

 Shane Tabobondung is of Ojibwa and Pottawatomi ancestry and is a member of Wasauksing First Nation.
 Shane holds a Master’s Degree in Indigenous Social Work studies from Wilfrid Laurier University.
 He has been professionally involved in health and wellness for the last 20 years.
 Shane has recently taken on the position of Director of Social Wellness in Wasauksing, where he works to professionally harmonize western medical approaches to health and the Indigenous wellness paradigm.
 Early in his career Shane served as elected Chief, and has served multiple terms on Council.